 Forget the earlier years for the moment; think of the last decade.
 With every new political party in power, the Majorcan city gets renamed.
-Prior to 2007, it was known as Palma de Mallorca, the conservative Popular Party then the ruling party.
+Prior to 2007, it was known as Palma de Mallorca.
+That was during the rule of the conservative Popular Party.
 But after that, it occurred to Socialist Party Mayor Alma Calvo (2007-2011) to give it back its short old name and the city was officially called Palma, only to lose the name when the Popular Party returned to power and Mayor Mateu Isern re-shifted to Palma de Mallorca.
 Now, with a coalition of leftist parties headed up by Mayor Jose Hila Vargas predominating in the regional parliament, the city will again be taking the name of Palma!

-Majorcans in favor of calling the beautiful city Palma invoke the historical fact that the baptismal name the Romans gave the city when they founded it in 123 BC was that.
+Majorcans who are in favor of calling the beautiful city Palma invoke the historical fact that the baptismal name given by the Romans when they founded the city in 123 BC was that.

 And it wasn’t until well into the 19th century that Palma became Palma de Mallorca which combines the Roman and the Arab names of the city.
 Records show, though, that the name was never made official.
 The Registry of Local Entities under the Ministry of Public Administration (Registro de Entidades Locales del Ministerio de Administraciones Públicas) had always referred to the city as Palma.

 It must therefore be concluded that Palma had remained the official name of the city despite being popularly referred to as Palma de Mallorca.
 The Palma name would be popularly and officially reinstated by Socialist Mayor Calvo.